 The first shipment of United States wheat to the Soviet Union in now being loaded aboard a cargo ship at Norfolk, Virginia (south-eastern U.

-The first shipment of United States wheat to the Soviet Union in now being loaded aboard a cargo ship at Norfolk, Virginia (south-eastern U.S.).
+Background: The first shipment of United States wheat to the Soviet Union in now being loaded aboard a cargo ship at Norfolk, Virginia (south-eastern U.S.).

 Workmen began loading 65-hundred tons of North Dakota Durum grain aboard the American-flag vessel Exilona on Tuesday (January 28).